-Our standard form LOP will relate to your incident.
-It may not be binding and may not be enforceable until signed and dated by you, the Provider, and an attorney from John Bales Attorneys.
+Our standard form LOP relates to your incident.
+It is not binding or enforceable until signed and dated by you, the Provider, and an attorney from John Bales Attorneys.
 In essence, it states (1) the Provider agrees to render care and treatment to you for injuries sustained in the Accident, and (2) you have authorized and instructed John Bales Attorneys to distribute payment to the Provider for services rendered by Provider to you as a result of injuries sustained in the incident out of the proceeds of any settlement or judgment recovered as damages from the incident to the extent funds are available on a pro rata basis after attorneys' fees and costs have been paid.

-An alternative to providing a LOP is to ask your healthcare provider to submit their charges directly to your automobile insurance company for PIP (personal injury protection) benefits and/or medical payment benefits.
+An alternative to providing a LOP is to ask your healthcare provider to submit their charges directly to your automobile insurance company for Personal Injury Protection Benefits ("PIP") and/or medical payment benefits.
 We recommend that such benefits be exhausted before the LOP is issued.